rust-lang/rustc-dev-guide/src/backend/updating-llvm.md

 * We try to support the last few versions of LLVM
   (and the number changes over time)
 * We allow moving to arbitrary commits during development
-* We Strongly prefer to upstream all patches to LLVM before including them in rustc
+* We strongly prefer to upstream all patches to LLVM before including them in rustc

 ## Why update LLVM?